apache/superset/RELEASING/release-notes-4-0/README.md

 As part of the 4.0 approved initiatives, the following features were removed from Superset:

 - Filter Box: [#26328](https://github.com/apache/superset/pull/26328) removed the Filter Box code and it's associated dependencies `react-select` and `array-move`.
 It also removed the `DeprecatedSelect` and `AsyncSelect` components that were exclusively used by filter boxes.
-Existing filter boxes will be automatically migrated to native filters.
+Existing filter boxes will be automatically migrated to native dashboard filters.

 - Filter Sets: [#26369](https://github.com/apache/superset/pull/26369) removed the Filters Set feature including the deprecated `DASHBOARD_NATIVE_FILTERS_SET` feature flag and all related API endpoints.
 The feature is permanently removed as it was not being actively maintained, it was not widely used, and it was full of bugs.
 We also considered that if we were to provide a similar feature, it would be better to re-implement it from scratch given the amount of technical debt that the implementation had.

-- Profile: [#26462](https://github.com/apache/superset/pull/26462) removed the Profile feature given that it was not actively maintained and not widely used.
+- Profile: [#26462](https://github.com/apache/superset/pull/26462) removed the Profile feature given that it was not actively maintained nor widely used.

 - Redirect API: [#26377](https://github.com/apache/superset/pull/26377) removed the deprecated Redirect API that supported short URLs (`/r`) and the `url` metadata table used to store them that was used before the permalink feature.
 Users lost the ability to generate R links ~1.5 years ago which seems sufficient time to remove the API.